Particular/docs.particular.net/nservicebus/operations/metrics/index.md

 ### Queue length

-Warning: Queue length metric is experimental and there are scenarios in which calculated value for the metric can substantialy differ from the actual one.
+Warning: The queue length metric is experimental and there are scenarios in which the calculated value for the metric can differ substantially from the actual one.

 This metric tracks the **estimated** number of messages in the input queue of an endpoint.
 The reason why this value needs to be estimated is that when scaling out certain queuing environments, under high load, the number of messages actually in a given input queue would not reflect all the messages *in transit* to that queue, thus reporting much lower values.
 For this reason, a different approach is used - one based on *links* rather than queues.